navi-04/Issue-change-log/issue-change-log-cui/documentation/11-marketplace-listing.md

 - Process improvement"

 ### Call to Action (3:00-3:15)
-"Install Issue Change Log today and gain complete visibility into your Jira issue history.
+"Install Advanced Work Item log today and gain complete visibility into your Jira issue history.
 Available now on the Atlassian Marketplace."

 ---